TEMPERAMENTS XXV: Bach/O’DonnellEntire Contents Copyright © 2011 CBH

 8. You now require a narrow fifth between e and b, and you know enough to check the e–b to f–c' and g–d' to ensure all those intervals are indeed the same sixth-comma narrow, perhaps with the perceptible beats accelerating slightly as you ascend.

 11. With only three notes remaining to be determined, we are almost done.
 The four fifths which occur together in the circle between F♯ and B♭ are narrow and in fact equal-tempered in size—barely out of tune.
 If you’ve got this far, you are enough of a magician to squeeze them almost imperceptibly, cramming them into our circle to keep Pythagoras’ ghost at rest.
-As if you need me to tell you, determine your c♯' a perfect fifth above f♯ and squeeze the interval only slightly this time by lowering your c♯'.
-Drop down a perfect octave to c♯, and up a perfect fifth to g♯ before squeezing the c♯–g♯ slightly by lowering the top note.
+As if you need me to tell you, determine your c♯' a pure fifth above f♯ and squeeze the interval only slightly this time by lowering your c♯'.
+Drop down a pure octave to c♯, and up a pure fifth to g♯ before squeezing the c♯–g♯ slightly by lowering the top note.

-12. Lastly, find your dual-purpose e♭/ d ♯ a perfect fifth below b♭ then squeezing it ever so slightly by raising the e♭.
+12. Lastly, find your dual-purpose e♭/ d ♯ a pure fifth below b♭ then squeezing it ever so slightly by raising the e♭.
 Tune up an octave to e♭' and see what sort of fifth remains to your already tuned g♯.
 With any luck, no adjustment is necessary because the fifth g♯–d♯' (e♭') is already slightly narrow.

-If you’re wondering why I’m so particular about getting you to tune all your intervals perfect before manipulating them, it’s simply because tempered intervals beat whether they are wide or narrow, and we want to be sure that in this temperament, all the tempered fifths are indeed narrow.
+If you’re wondering why I’m so particular about getting you to tune all your intervals pure before manipulating them, it’s simply because tempered intervals beat whether they are wide or narrow, and we want to be sure that in this temperament, all the tempered fifths are indeed narrow.
 Make a final check, if you like, verifying that your fifths are the same size as the diagram shows.

 Bring the rest of the instrument in tune with your bearings area.
 Now you are ready to play some music again, and see if Bach/O’Donnell suits you.